Progress and performance tutors

 Here at MidKent College, we're here to support you whilst you're completing your studies.

-All full-time students are allocated a personal development tutor.
-Your personal development tutor plays a key supportive role if you have any problems with your studies, providing you with advice and help on a day-to-day basis.
-Your personal development tutor can help with a wide range of course-related and personal issues, providing a vital link between you, your subject tutors and any other support areas involved in your progress.
+All full-time students are allocated a progress and performance tutor.
+Your tutor plays a key supportive role if you have any problems with your studies, providing you with advice and help on a day-to-day basis.
+Your personal tutor can help with a wide range of programme-related and personal issues, providing a vital link between you, your subject tutors and any other support areas involved in your progress.
 You will work together with your personal development tutor in weekly one hour group tutorials and individual tutorials.

 What happens in a group tutorial?